robertfmurdock/Coupling/client/src/main/resources/com/zegreatrob/coupling/client/About.md

 ## Welcome to Coupling!
 ### The program that tries to make it as easy to pair as possible.

 If you're new... *hi!* Glad to have you.
-If you don't already have one, you'll create a "tribe", and then add "players" to it.
+If you don't already have one, you'll create a "party", and then add "players" to it.
 Once you've got a few players, you can *spin* in order to automatically generate a set of pairs.

 Now, the automatic matching is *not* random.
 The program will do its best to make sure  everyone has an opportunity to pair with everyone else, and it prioritizes "couples" that haven't seen each other for a while.
 Information about how long its been for each "couple" is available on the tribe's statistics page.